vessl-ai/examples/credit_scoring/README.md

 #Real-time Credit Scoring with Feast on AWS

 ## Summary
-- This example is written on top of [feast-dev/feast-aws-credit-scoring-tutorial](https://github.com/feast-dev/feast-aws-credit-scoring-tutorial).
+- This example is modified from [feast-dev/feast-aws-credit-scoring-tutorial](https://github.com/feast-dev/feast-aws-credit-scoring-tutorial) for a better understanding of how to use Feast with [VESSL](http://vessl.ai/).
-- Fixed minor errors and rewrote `feature_repo` to apply updated Feast features.

 ![credit-score-architecture@2x](asset/architecture.png)

 ## Requirements